primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Extensibility:** The crate is designed with user customization in mind, enabling developers to define their own agents and processes to expand upon the existing pre-built options.

+* **Interactive Simulations:** The crate allows the management and running of simulations, making it a valuable tool for testing and development.
+The `SimulationManager` structure oversees the simulation environment and controls various operations, including agent activation, contract deployment, contract calling, and log reading.

+* **Historic Price Data:** The crate supports importing price data from CSV files.
+This feature is crucial for generating price paths for simulations and for working with historical price data.

+* **Optimal Routing Algorithm:** The crate is in the process of developing an optimal routing algorithm.
+When completed, this feature will enhance efficiency and performance in interacting with the Ethereum network.